8 December 2017

 Richard Watkins, Press Officer, at Campaign for Better Transport on 020 7566 6494 / 07984 773 468 or email@example.com

 - Read the survey in full here.

-- Read Campaign for Better Transport’s Buses in Crisis research which shows supported bus services have been hit hard by funding cuts with over 500 routes completely withdrawn or reduced across England and Wales in 2016/17.
+- Campaign for Better Transport’s Buses in Crisis research showed supported bus services have been hit hard by funding cuts, with over 500 routes completely withdrawn or reduced across England and Wales in 2016/17.